halcy/Mastodon.py/docs/index.rst

 to respect these.

 If your application requires many hits to endpoints that are available without logging in, do consider using Mastodon.py without authenticating to get the full per-IP limit.
-In this case, you can set the Mastodon objects `ratelimit_limit` and `ratelimit_remaining` properties appropriately if you want to use advanced rate limit handling.

 A note about pagination
 -----------------------